 - as palliative treatment, to relieve the symptoms of the cancer.

-The chemotherapy drugs are commonly given by injection into a vein (intravenously), but may also be given as tablets or in a cream applied to the vulva.
-Most women have several treatment sessions, with rest periods in between.
+The drugs are given by injection into a vein (intravenously).
+You will usually have several treatment sessions, with rest periods in between.
 Together, the session and rest period are called a cycle.
-Treatment can often be given to you during day visits to a hospital or clinic as an outpatient, but sometimes you may need to stay in hospital for a few nights.
+Treatment is usually given during day visits to a hospital or clinic as an outpatient.
+Rarely, you may need to stay in hospital for a night or two.

 Side effects of chemotherapy

 Palliative treatment helps to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
 It is best thought of as supportive care.
-Many people think that palliative treatment is for people at the end of their life, but it may be beneficial at any stage of advanced vulvar cancer.
-It is about living for as long as possible in the most satisfying way you can.
+Many people think that palliative treatment is only for people at the end of their life, but it may help at any stage of advanced vulvar cancer.
+It is about living for as long as possible in the most comfortable way you can.

-Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, emotional, practical and spiritual needs.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, practical, cultural, social and spiritual needs.

 This information is reviewed by